tysours/ENSTELCO/README.md

 ## Energy-Strain-Elastic-Constants (ENSTELCO – rebranding desperately needed)

-ENNSTELCO interfaces with the popular [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/index.html) to provide a simple and versatile platform for calculating second-order elastic constants (and ensuing mechanical properties) of materials.
+ENSTELCO interfaces with the popular [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/index.html) to provide a simple and versatile platform for calculating second-order elastic constants (and ensuing mechanical properties) of materials.
 It implements the approaches described in [this work](https://doi.org/10.1103/PhysRevB.75.094105):